samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

 ## 🛠️ Installation

 ### Step 0: The OpenWRT "Fast Track" 🚀

-**Do you have an OpenWRT router?** If yes, simply add this block to your `/etc/config/firewall` file to redirect the hardcoded Chinese cloud IP (`8.218.202.213`) to your local bridge and skip Step 1.
+Simply add this block to your `/etc/config/firewall` file to redirect the hardcoded Chinese cloud IP (`8.218.202.213`) to your local bridge and skip Step 1.
 If it's not working, go back Step 1.

 **Edit:** `/etc/config/firewall`